 In the same way, Norton’s name is hardly uttered in any serious debate about the greatest heavyweights of all-time, and yet he not only gave Ali serious difficulties, but came very close to winning all three of their meetings.

-Ali’s long struggle with Ken Norton, one lasting 36 tough, punishing rounds, began 45 years ago in Norton’s hometown of San Diego, California.
+Ali’s long struggle with Ken Norton, one lasting thirty-six tough, punishing rounds, began in Norton’s hometown of San Diego, California.
 Norton was a relative unknown and a huge underdog, but from the opening bell his jerky movement, tricky defense and effective left jab gave the former champion pause.
-The fact that Ali was in for a much tougher fight than anyone anticipated was clear as early as the second round, a stanza which saw Norton score with several looping left hooks, as well as some stiff jabs and lead right hands.
+The fact Ali was in for a much tougher fight than anyone anticipated was clear as early as the second round, a stanza which saw Norton score with several looping left hooks, as well as some stiff jabs and lead right hands.
 Norton out-landed Ali 34 to 12 in that round, while connecting at a much higher percentage (63%) than the Louisville native (26%).

 Ali reversed the tide in round three, circling the ring on his toes, flicking out his jab, and showing the skills that made him so successful.
-His movement flummoxed Norton, who had great difficulty cutting off the ring.
-This proved to be a pattern of the fight; when Ali used his stick-and-move tactics he was effective, but when he elected to stand and trade, he paid the price.
+His movement flummoxed Norton, who had difficulty cutting off the ring.
+This proved to be a pattern of the fight; when Ali used his stick-and-move tactics he was effective, but when he elected to stand and trade, he paid a high price.